amitkumar2k04/Dev-Connect-Backend/homework.md

 - install jsonWebToken
 - In login api, After email & pass validation create a JWT token and sends back to user in cookies.
 - Read the cookies inside your profile API and find the logged in user.
+- Add userAuth middleware
+- Add the userAuth middleware in /profile API and a new sendConnectionRequest API
+- Set the expiry of JWT token & cookies Expiry